Marco4413/vscode-pemu-language/README.md

 ## Description:

-This is a language extension for VSCode that adds Syntax Highlighting for the PEMU Programming Language which is used by the [PEMU](https://github.com/hds536jhmk/ProcessorEmulator) application.
+This is a language extension for VSCode that adds support for the PEMU Programming Language which is used by the [PEMU](https://github.com/hds536jhmk/ProcessorEmulator) application.

 ## What's PEMU?